chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 4. Heuristic
 5. FlowChart and PsuedoCode
 6. Algorithms
-7.

-### Note these are also very important steps but these require more practice rather than theory so i won't be verbose on them
+### Note these are also very important steps but these require more application than theory so i won't be verbose on them
  -Past Experience
  -Bring in a facilitator
  -Develop a decision matrix for evaluation